C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 1.6.1 =
+Housekeeping release.
+No database schema changes.
+No behaviour changes.
+Safe to upgrade in place.

 = 1.6.0 =
 Cosmetic and code-quality release.
 Action buttons renamed (Fetch All / Fetch Prices / Fetch History).
 No database schema changes.
 No behaviour changes.
 Safe to upgrade in place.